duerdod/voyado_draft/DOCUMENTATION.md

 # @jetshop/flight-voyado

-This module provides a set of hooks needed to control the UI regarding both activation and/or signup flow using Voyado.
+The module provides a set of hooks needed to control the UI regarding both activation and/or signup flow using Voyado.
 For the complete integration to work, the customer must exist in both Jetshop and Voyado.

 There are three possible states covered by this module which the customer may end up in, each containing up to four sub-states.
 To get to any of these states, the end customer has two options:

-1. Using a **semilogin** link provided by Voyado.
+1. Using a **semi login** link provided by Voyado.
 2. Using the **lookup field** provided from inside the store.

 From both of these, the API is returning a current customer status.
 There are four statuses to be returned: